How to Choose Flamenco Shoes

-It’s quite meaningless to talk (as many do) about Gallardo shoes being “the best” flamenco shoes, or raving about Corals.
-Gallardos are almost indestructible and have an amazing sound, but they won't suit you if you have bunions, for instance.
+Gallardos (pictured above) are almost indestructible and have an amazing sound, so they are often cited as the "best shoes in the world".
+However, they won't suit you if you have bunions.
 Coral shoes have a beautiful streamlined look, but that won’t do you any good if you have wide feet.
 My favourite flamenco shoes of all time were from Mayo of Seville, which no one else has ever heard of.

 Trust your own feet!

 How to Break in Flamenco Shoes

 The idea of "breaking in" flamenco shoes is misleading.
 You don't want your flamenco shoes to lose any of their rigidity or strength.
 They're not like pointe shoes, where some dancers do crazy things like crushing the toe in a door and flexing the sole to make it bendy—flamenco shoes do a good job just the way they are!

 With a flamenco shoe, all you want is for the leather or suede uppers to mold to your feet so you don't get blisters.
 The only way to do that is to wear them.
 It's a good idea to wear them around the house for a few days before you try dancing in them—just be careful the tacks don't scratch your floors.

 On that note, if you find the nails are scratching, it's simple to fix—just go outside and scrape them against the concrete on the sidewalk until you get a nice smooth surface (run your fingers over the tacks to check).
 Don't walk on concrete, though—it will wear the nails down.